What is the AMCAS? [2023 Medical School Application Guide]

 • Letters of recommendation

-• Medical schools (except the one required to submit)
+• Medical schools (except the first one required to submit)

-Once you submit your application, you’ll want to monitor the status closely.
+Once you submit your application, you’ll want to closely monitor its verification status.
 On the top right corner of your main menu, you will see a blue status.
 You can also click “View Application Status History” at any time to see a record of updates.

 It’s important to understand the meaning of each status so that you can track your application and know if you need to take some action: